leuryr/map-project/README.md

   $> ngrok http 8080
   ```

-5. Copy the public URL ngrok gives you and try running it through PageSpeed Insights!

-Alternatively, you could visit and test a live version of the distribution site at http://leuryr.github.io/optimization-project/
+Alternatively, you could visit and test a **live version** of the distribution site at http://leuryr.github.io/map-project/

-The PageSpeed Insights scores should be up to standards!

 #### Running the build tools